OdoJoe/D15-Movie-Lovers-Blog/README.md

 * The create comment submission view returns to the Post Detail page without clearing the form request.
 As a result if the user hits refresh the form will be resubmitted and the same comment will be created again.
 This is a future fix.

 * The comment image populates a cut off portion of the main post image.
-This is noted for a future change.
+This will be redesigned in a future update to display a more complete image.

 ## <u>Technologies Used</u>